Alestry/CodeRAT/questions.md

 	Files and resources utilized by code reviewers during a review session: Retrieve the currently open file using the browser plugin

-	Get the number of defects found during a rewiew session: Detect when the equivalent of a "report defect" command is triggered and count the number of these events
+	Get the number of defects found during a rewiew session: Count the number of defects reported by the code reviewer

 Features of the Browser Plugin based on the above Requirements